 Royal Caribbean News

-- We shared a new Symphony of the Seas construction photo update.
+- Royal Caribbean published new Symphony of the Seas construction photos.

-- We have a photo tour of the new Chops Grille on Adventure of the Seas.
+- Check out a photo tour of a balcony stateroom on Independence of the Seas.

 Royal Caribbean Around the Internet